venkypatil/azure-iot-device-ecosystem/iotcertification/iotedge/iotedge_get_started_template/template-windows-for-edge.md

 ---
-platform: {enter the OS name running on edge device}
+platform: Windows 10 Enterprise 2019
-device: {enter your device name here}
+device: ztC Edge 110i
-language: {enter the language used to you edge device}
+language: Java
 ---

 *We highly recommend keeping this document current, and Microsoft reserves a right to remove devices and documents from the Azure IoT Device Catalog if document contains broken URL links, incorrect information etc.*

-Run a simple {enter the language used to you edge device} sample on {enter your device name here} device running {enter the OS name running on edge device.
-Specify distribution or Windows SKU information.
-Ex: Ubuntu Sever 16.04, Windows 10 IoT Core.
-Only [Tier 1 OS](https://docs.microsoft.com/en-us/azure/iot-edge/support) is allowed}
+Run a simple java sample on ztC Edge 110i device running Windows 10 Enterprise 2019
 ===
 ---